department-of-veterans-affairs/va.gov-team/products/public-websites/home-page/research/redesign-usability/research-plan.md

     1. Yes
     1. Not sure

-1. Do you use any assistive technology (for example, a screen reader) to access the internet?
+1. Do you use any assistive technology (for example, a screen reader or screen magnifier) to access the internet?
 If so, what kind?
     1. Yes, always *(record what kind of assistive technology and recruit)*
     2. Most of the time
     3. Sometimes